boazbk/tcs/lec_11_running_time.md

 * There are many natural problems that have polynomial-time  algorithms, and other natural problems that we'd love to solve, but for which the best known algorithms are exponential.

-* The definition of polynomial time, and hence the class $\mathbf{P}$, is robust to the choice of model, whether it is Turing machines, NAND-TM, NAND<<, modern programming languages, and many other models.
+* The definition of polynomial time, and hence the class $\mathbf{P}$, is robust to the choice of model, whether it is Turing machines, NAND-TM, NAND-RAM, modern programming languages, and many other models.

 * The time hierarchy theorem shows that there are _some_ problems that can be solved in exponential, but not in polynomial time.
 However, we do not know if that is the case for the natural examples that we described in this lecture.